d-EURO/smartContracts/README.md

 The last status adopted by Frankencoin was Commit [a2ce625c554bbd3465a31e7d8b7360a054339dd2](https://github.com/Frankencoin-ZCHF/FrankenCoin/commit/a2ce625c554bbd3465a31e7d8b7360a054339dd2) on December 2, 2024.
 The following things were built on it as a fork.

-## DecentralizedEURO Core module
+## JuiceDollar Core module
-1. ZCHF was renamed to dEURO
+1. ZCHF was renamed to JUSD
-2. Frankencoin was renamed to DecentralizedEURO
+2. Frankencoin was renamed to JuiceDollar
 3. FPS was renamed to nDEPS (native Decentralized Protocol Share)
 4. nDEPS now cost 10_000 times less than the FPS for Frankencoin
 5. In the Equity SmartContract, the valuation factor was adjusted from 3 to 5.